What if building your podcast’s DNA and writing the script for your episodes was like writing a book?

 - a universe ✨ (subject area? time period? place? fiction or non-fiction?)

-- characters 😁 you (if you speak), your guests, your listeners
+- characters 😁 you (if you’re the host), your guests, and your listeners

 - and, above all, a message 👋 to convey, an intention that inspires you.

-In the “Generation Do It Yourself” podcast, Matthieu Stefani had a very clear intention: introducing us to inspiring people, successful entrepreneurs, athletes, artists, etc., so several elements of its DNA stem from this:
+In the “Your Path to Success with Ruth Kearns Wollman” podcast, she has a very clear intention: introducing us to inspiring people, successful entrepreneurs, artists, etc., so several elements of its DNA stem from this:

-- his guests, of course, in congruence with his intention,
+- her guests, of course, in congruence with her intention,

-- a public love of these kinds of meetings, of interactions with no filters,
+- a public love of these kinds of meetings, with really genuine interactions,

-- but also long episodes with real conversations and digressions that align with these elements and with Mathieu’s intention.
+- and episodes with real conversations and digressions that align with these elements and with Ruth’s intention.